FDSN/source-identifiers/channel-codes.rst

 Pressure
 ^^^^^^^^

-   A barometer, or microbarometer that measures pressure.
-Used to measure the atmospheric pressure or sometimes for state of health monitoring down hole.
+   A barometer, microbarometer, or other gauge that measures pressure.
+   Used to measure the atmospheric pressure and water pressure.
 This includes infrasonic and hydrophone measurements.

    *Source Code*